Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Results

-\paragraph{Divergence by model access type.} The taxonomy reveals a systematic split. \textbf{Proprietary models} (103 failure tags) fail \emph{late}: their dominant mode is late syntax error (46\%), where code passes the parser but fails at Yosys elaboration, and synthesis timeout (12\%) is exclusive to this group, arising from pathologically complex generated netlists.
-This pattern is consistent with substantial exposure to synthesis-grade Verilog, where structurally plausible RTL reaches the elaborator before failing. \textbf{Open-weight models} (92 failure tags) fail \emph{early} through RTL discipline violations: undefined module reference (40\%), non-synthesizable constructs (29\%), and simulation-only system tasks (13\%) together account for 82\% of open-weight failures, consistent with training on simulation-oriented Verilog rather than synthesis-grade RTL.
-The $19\times$ ratio in failure count between the weakest and strongest evaluated models, combined with this qualitative shift in failure mode, suggests that training data composition is a key driver of the capability gap, a lever potentially addressable by curating synthesis-grade RTL corpora can be a lever to close this gap, though our observational data does not imply causation.
+The taxonomy reveals a systematic split. \textbf{Proprietary models} (103 failure tags) fail \emph{late}: their dominant mode is late syntax error (46\%), where code passes the parser but fails at Yosys elaboration, and synthesis timeout (12\%) is exclusive to this group, arising from complex generated netlists.
+This pattern is consistent with exposure to synthesis-grade Verilog, where structurally plausible RTL reaches the elaborator before failing. \textbf{Open-weight models} (92 failure tags) fail \emph{early} through RTL discipline violations: undefined module reference (40\%), non-synthesizable constructs (29\%), simulation-only system tasks (13\%) jointly account for 82\% of open-weight failures, consistent with training on simulation-oriented Verilog rather than synthesis-grade RTL. $19\times$ ratio in failure count between the weakest and strongest models, combined with this shift in failure mode, is consistent with differences in training data composition; curation of synthesis-grade RTL corpora can be a lever to close this gap, though our observational data does not imply causation.

-\paragraph{Per-model failure signatures.} Individual models exhibit distinctive failure profiles.
-Mistral-Nemo alone accounts for 57 of 195 genuine failures (29\%), almost entirely \emph{undefined module} and \emph{non-synthesizable} tags, a systematic RTL discipline failure consistent with limited synthesis-grade training data.
-Among frontier models, Claude-4.5-Sonnet's failures are dominated by synthesis timeout (4 of 5), indicating a tendency to generate pathologically complex netlists; Claude-3.7-Sonnet's three failures are all \emph{invalid nesting}, pointing to a specific always-block structural bug.
-GPT-5.4 and GPT-5.4-Pro each incur only three genuine failures despite solving over 80\% of tasks, confirming that the highest-performing models fail rarely and non-systematically.
-These per-model signatures suggest that targeted fine-tuning on specific failure modes (e.g., module wrapper conventions for open-weight models, netlist complexity control for Claude) could yield disproportionate improvements.
-As a robustness check, re-synthesizing all passing designs under IHP SG13G2 (130\,nm) and OSU 0.35\,$\mu$m yields Spearman $\rho > 0.99$ agreement with Nangate45 rankings for both area and delay, confirming that HQI rankings are robust to the choice of technology node.
+Individual models exhibit unique failure profiles.
+Mistral-Nemo accounts for 57 of 195 failures (29\%), mostly \emph{undefined module} and \emph{non-synthesizable} tags.
+Among frontier models, Claude-4.5-Sonnet fails as synthesis timeouts (4 of 5, complex netlists) and Claude-3.7-Sonnet are \emph{invalid nesting}; GPT-5.4 and -Pro each incur three failures despite solving over 80\% of tasks.
+Fine-tuning on failure modes (module wrapper conventions for open-weight models, netlist complexity control for Claude) may improve.
+Re-synthesizing passing designs with IHP SG13G2 (130\,nm) and OSU 0.35\,$\mu$m yields Spearman $\rho > 0.99$ agreement with Nangate45 ranks.